 Indicas are a lot smaller in size than Sativa plants, usually growing only half the height.
 They generally grow up to 6 feet.
 Their leaves are short and stout, unlike Sativa strains.
 Indica cannabis plants tend to look like evergreen trees, starting with a pointy tip and widening as it gets to the bottom.
 The base of the plant leaves very little room between it and the soil.

 Indica marijuana buds are typically fuller and thicker than Sativa buds and will create quite a high yield.
 Indicas are easy to spot because of their broad, bulky, and flat leaves.
 The leaves do resemble that of the Sativa plant, except they are much larger and broader.

-Are you interested in growing your own Cannabis plants?
-A Pot for Pot can help you get started the easy way.
+Are you interested in growing your own Cannabis plants? a Pot for Pot's grow kits can help you get started the easy way.
 Shop now.